washi paper

 At the final shop of the day called Ozu Washi, I bought a ton of paper and also attended a washi paper-making workshop!
 This was way cheaper than the kintsugi workshop and also way more involved - I think anyone visiting Tokyo who might be vaguely interested should do one of these washi workshops as it was definitely a lot of bang for your buck.
 I will go back and do another one in July, as there are different processes and I’d like to see how some of the others work.
 The kind I did, pictured below, is called rakusui-shi / sukashi washi / lace washi.

 Below are a few more photos from my first few days in Tokyo!
-The first is of the inside of Mushisha, the second is of the single diners only restaurant with window signage, and the last two are of parts of the inside of Pigment Tokyo.
+The first is of the inside of Mushisha, the second is of the single diners only restaurant with window signage, and the last two are of parts of the inside of Pigment Tokyo - but again, I would encourage you to support other art supply stores instead, due to their poor quality control and extremely short return policy.
+I recommend Ozu Washi instead.